Buyer Agent Commission Rebate In Tennessee

 In today's technological age, so much of these manual buyer agent tasks can be accomplished with the click of a mouse, or simply by scrolling on your phone.
 The internet and apps allow the home buyer to do most of the legwork!
 Buyers are able to preselect their 'requirements', and the home-search website will automatically show them homes in their desired area that meet these requirements.

 If you want 4 bedrooms, there's a filter for that.
 If you need a two-car garage, there is a filter for that too.
-All you need to do is ask your realtor to unlock the front door so you can see if the pictures live up to the hype!
+All you need to do is ask your Realtor to unlock the front door so you can see if the pictures live up to the hype!
 If you're interested in making an offer on a home, your agent can easily do a comparable market analysis to determine what a fair price for the home should be.
 There is no longer the need to manually compute these critical numbers!
-No wonder it's fairly typical for a buyer's agent to rebate a portion of their commission.
+No wonder buyers are increasingly asking their agent for a rebate.

-Should I Use A Buyer Agent Or Represent Myself?
+Should You Use A Buyer Agent Or Represent Yourself?

-Can Real Estate Agents Give Part Of Their Commission To Buyers?
+Is It Legal For Real Estate Agents To Give Part Of Their Commission To Buyers In Tennessee?

 Tennessee is one of 10 states that makes it illegal for an agent to give a buyer rebate.
 As crazy as this sounds, it's the absolute truth.
 According to the Tennessee Real Estate Commission (TREC) and the Tennessee Association of Realtors, an agent is not allowed to give a commission rebate to their client nor are they allowed to directly pay for their client's closing costs.
 At Felix Homes, we are actively working on fighting for a change to this outdated law by starting a petition that we encourage you to sign.